Nanjing decade: Agriculture

 The Field Headquarters acting as the enactors of Chiang's will also ventured into economic development particularly in the countryside.
 The Co-operatives encouraged by the national government were a major source of development in rural areas, they provided loans, seed, fertiliser and tools as well as establishing irrigation works, workshops and coordinating tree planting to control flooding and rejuvenate soil.
 The rural financial assistance bureaus also provided capital to the countryside and cooperatives.
 However, these programs were not national nor were they universal in the areas they were implemented, nonetheless progress was made mostly in the lower and central Yangtze regions which were the areas most under Chiang's control and recipients of his attention and resources.
 A total of 6,223 cooperatives were formed by mid-1935 with over 710,000 members.
 In Jiangxi where the largest effort was made due to the presence of Communist forces over 3,400,000 Yuan was spent in aid or given as loans with further resources represented with 2,500 ploughs thousands of field tools and 180,000 kilograms of rice seed.

 Granaries were also established to store up to 3 months of food and by 1935 in the Nanchang HQ area 228,000 tons of grain was stored.

 Industry

 During the Nanjing decade, light industry was overwhelmingly privately owned.

+Media

+Radio's popularity grew during the Nanjing decade as radio prices dropped and the quality of broadcasting improved.
+Practices of radio listening in China were primarily communal, with shops in urban areas installing radios and loud speakers and eventually spread to smaller cities where families pooled funds to buy radios and place them at temples or schools.